infobip/infobip-rtc-js-1.x-deprecated/README.md

   document.getElementById('remote').srcObject = event.remoteStream;
 });
 ```
-Once remote media is received on 'established' event you can stream it on your HTML page.
+Once remote media is received on `established` event you can stream it on your HTML page.
 Here is exemple:

 ```
 <audio id="remoteAudio" autoplay />